 - Click to enable “Enable after USB Connection”

-- Also ensure USB connection is “ALWAYS” so that it can work whenever you connect your phone
+- Also, ensure the USB connection is “ALWAYS” so that it can work whenever you connect your phone

 At the same time, ensure the Bluetooth connection is paired and properly connected to your car’s head unit.
-Though Android Auto does its job through USB like Maps, play music etc but when it comes for call then Bluetooth comes first.
+Though Android Auto does its job through USB like Maps, play music, etc when it comes to calling then Bluetooth comes first.

-So to enable it, unplug USB and go to head unit’s Settings menu to repair the device.
-You can also see cars manual guide on how to connect or pair the device.
+So to enable it, unplug the USB and go to the head unit’s Settings menu to repair the device.
+You can also see the car’s manual guide on how to connect or pair the device.

 You should also check your phone whether it is connected or not and if not then reconnect it again.

 Follow the steps: